 Sales grew through the 1970s, and by then the company was a powerhouse in construction equipment and had distributors in all the principal cities of the world.
 During that period, Rex Chainbelt bought the Nordberg Manufacturing Company and expanded operations in Germany.
 They invested heavily in the Power Transmission Division and sold its Construction Machinery Division (Concrete Batch Plants, Central Mixers, Truck Mixers, and various other construction equipment) to an employee-owned company, Rexworks, Inc. Around 1992, Rexworks divested the concrete paving and concrete batching product line to ‘RexCon: A Division of Rose Industries,’ while the Truck Mixer product line was separated and sold-off to a different company.

-Much of the increased production at RexCon has been due to the strong demand for the company’s products.
+Much of the increased production was due to strong demand for the company’s products.
 It has also focused on stocking equipment and sub-assemblies to have favorable lead times.
-In spite of a downturn in the economy, the company’s products continue to win out over competitor’s models.

-Not only has RexCon re-designed and updated the current product line, but it also modernized the Mobile 5 plant (last manufactured in the 1980s) as well as unveiling the brand new, self-erecting, Mobile 12 SE in 2007.
+Not only did RexCon, LLC re-design and update the RexCon product line, but it also modernized the Mobile 5 plant (last manufactured in the 1980s) as well as unveiled the brand new, self-erecting, Mobile 12 SE in 2007.
 A redesigned craneless self-erecting tilt mixer further enhances the marketability of the Mobile 12 SE.
-Additionally, since taking over the company, there have been over 100 changes to the Model S plant’s standard design to improve the plant’s efficiency.
+Since RexCon, LLC’s founding there have been over 100 changes to the Model S plant’s standard design to improve the plant’s efficiency.

-In 2017, owners Jake Jacob and Mike Redmond made the decision to join the Astec Industries family of companies.
-Jake and Mike will continue to run and work to grow RexCon as a part of Astec’s Energy Group.
+In September 2017, owners Jake Jacob and Mike Redmond made the decision to join the Astec Industries family of companies.
+RexCon, Inc. was formed, which continues making the RexCon product line to this day.

 2841 Whiting Road